How to Use Trusted Root Certificates, Prevent MiTM Attacks in Android & iOS Apps

 -

-Trusted Root Certificates Compatible With: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more
+Trusted Root Certificates is compatible with: Obj-C, Java, JS, C#, C++, Swift, Kotlin, Flutter, React Native, Unity, Xamarin, and more.

 -